-Learn how to make delicious vegan lemon curd at home in under 10 minutes, without eggs and with just six ingredients.
-You can use this curd to bake up all kinds of goodies, from tarts to cakes, or you can smear it on a piece of toast, vegan scones or vegan pancakes.
+A deliciously tangy, creamy and sweet vegan lemon curd without butter and eggs!
+Make it in under 10 minutes and use it in all kinds of goodies, from tarts to cakes to cookies.
+You can also smear it on a piece of toast, vegan scones or vegan pancakes.

 Lemon curd is one of those recipes that, at first, might appear hard to veganize because its unique, gooey texture is traditionally created with eggs.
 But in reality, as one often finds out with baked goods, the eggs are eminently dispensable.